oneal2000/PRAG/README.md

 - **Generate Parametric Representations of Documents**: This step corresponds to Section 3.2.2 *Additional Parameter Training* in the original paper, where additional LoRA parameters are trained.
 - **Inference**: Merge the parametric representations of relevant documents, insert them into the LLM, and use the updated LLM for inference.

+All the prompts used in the experiment are displayed in the `all_prompt.md` file.

 ### Install Environment

 ```